The Optimal Squeeze and Breathe

 This is not a high demand, charged experience, and the body and breathing should support a state of calming focus.

-Supported by a small round pillow from Relax the Back Stores Nationwide or a “No Chair” www.breathing.com/no-chair.htm out near the edge of a fairly hard surfaced chair, stool or arm of a couch with feet flat on the floor, or stand.
+Supported by a small round pillow or a “No Chair” out near the edge of a fairly hard surfaced chair, stool, or arm of a couch with feet flat on the floor or stand.

 Practice this breathing hourly.
 Use a sigh as a way to release tension that may be building up at the back of the neck, in the jaw and shoulders and eyes as you look away from the screen.
 Use the breaths to become more mindful of your posture.
 When finished let your breathing guide you from the inside out.

 1. How did that feel?
 Relaxing.
 Energizing?
-Relaxing AND energizing?
+Relaxed AND energizing?
 Good?
 If it did then do it five more times in a row.

 2. A little anxiety (or a lot)?